Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/publish-ai-service.md

 ### Create a train-your-own-model product

-We are going to create a new product with name tyom_product for the train your own model AI service.
+We are going to create a new product with name tyom-product for the train your own model AI service.
 For "Product Type", you should choose "Train Your Own Model"

 ![create-tyom-product](../../images/luna.ai/create-new-tyom-product.png)